Back to Projects

 The bridge was granted planning approval approved by both Hammersmith & Fulham and Wandsworth councils in 2013 with Greater London Authority following in early 2014.

-London Assembly Member Caroline Russell‘s motion to the London Assembly was passed on 7 September 2016 – skip to 1:54:30 for the clip.
+London Assembly Member Caroline Russell‘s motion to the London Assembly was passed on 7 September 2016.

 Model photography courtesy of our sister company thomas.matthews colleague Peter Clarkson.
 Renders courtesy of One World Design.